Frequently Asked Questions about COVID-19

 - A non-medical mask or face covering

-Note: that masks with exhalation valves are not recommended as they do not protect others from COVID-19 and do not limit the spread of the virus.
+Note: masks with exhalation valves are not recommended as they do not protect others from COVID-19 and do not limit the spread of the virus.
 Medical masks (surgical, medical procedure face masks and respirators like N95 masks) should be reserved for use by health care workers and first responders.

 For more information on non-medical masks visit Public Health Agency of Canada website.
 For more information about personal protective equipment including authorized products, medical gowns and face shields visit the Government of Canada’s website.